team-genjutsu/miragejs/README.md

 ## States

-### As of now there are five states, each of which are properties on a state object that is accessible within the event
+### As of now there are five states, which are properties on a state object that is accessible within the event methods
-methods

 ### Filter State
 ```bash